 American Jewish upper-class couple who keep putting off children due to career commitments and ultimately have none which is contrasted with people in a trailer park who continue to breed.
 I note that the actor who played one of them has only had one child himself.
 The people of the dystopian society shown in the future aren’t just descendants from the trailer park but a racial blob of African, Hispanic and White which is increasingly close to reality in the United States.
 This aspect as well as the mention of declining IQ being at the root of it is what attracted naughty thinkers like Steve Sailer to the film.
 He still refers to it to this day.

-Idiocracy is in some ways dated but it is still a relevant film.
+Idiocracy is in some ways dated but it is still a relevant film on the whole.
 It has been quite prescient in many ways and hundreds of years sooner than predicted.